tousif13/TryHackMe_Writeups/The Greenholt Phish.md

 ### What is the attachments file size?

     400.26 KB

+Enter the hash retreived from previous task in the `VirusTotal`.

 ![image](https://github.com/tousif13/TryHackMe_Writeups/assets/33444140/1e31d45a-b338-49b6-80fe-8ad32fa27c09)

 ### What is the actual file extension of the attachment?